 Many of them have beaches on lakes, swimming pools, hiking trails to caves or waterfalls, ruins, and so many other things.

 And, they are super cheap staycation ideas because it’s usually just the cost of your carload to get into the park.

 Pack a picnic lunch and you have a fun day for (probably) under ten bucks!

 CHECK OUT OUR HIKING TIPS: FROM BEGINNER TO EXPERT (including 3 super fun things you probably never thought of!)

 7. Local outing staycation Ideas: Take a local road trip.

 One of the most fun staycation ideas we ever had was just a day when we got in the car and drove.

-We knew the final destination, but decided to take some off the beaten path backroads to get there and discovered so many cool things along the way that we’re STILL talking about it one year later:
+We knew the final destination, but decided to take some off the beaten path backroads to get there and discovered so many cool things along the way that we’re STILL talking about it years later:

 - We saw a hawk swoop down and pluck a snake right off the road! (for real!)